ATF19/bank/README.md

 ### Concepts
 While writing this small backend, the following concepts were used:
 * **DDD**: Domain Driven Design is used to focus on the domain requirements of the application.
-* **Onion Architecture**: The code is structured using the onion architecture with 4 big layers (domain, application, infrastructure and presentation).
+* **Onion Architecture**: The code is structured using the onion architecture with 4 layers (domain, application, infrastructure and presentation).
-* **Event Sourcing**: I chose event sourcing to make it easier to implement (in the future) accounts and operations histories which is always needed in a banking app.
+* **Event Sourcing**: I chose event sourcing to make it easier to implement (in the future) account and operation histories which, in my opinion, is always needed in a banking app.
 * **TDD**: TDD is used to drive the implementation.

 ### Technologies